The Impact of Equity In Local Government

 What does equity mean for local governments?

 Equity within local governments means ensuring that all groups of people are equally represented within the community.
-Grant all citizens equal opportunity to find success within their communities by ensuring everyone has access to government services, infrastructure is maintained and upgraded across communities, and that marginalized groups have their opinions heard by government officials.
+Grant all citizens equal opportunity to find success by prioritizing upward mobility within their communities, and lessening financial burdens on citizens in your community.
+Ensure everyone has access to government services, infrastructure is maintained and upgraded across communities, and that marginalized groups have their opinions heard by government officials.

 How can governments technology help municipalities embrace digital equity?